graphql/graphql.github.io/README.md

 - [Frequently Asked Questions (FAQ)](https://graphql.org/faq/)
 - [Community resources](https://graphql.org/community/)

+## Deployment

+The site is deployed via Netlify on merges to the source branch, you can see the [builds here](https://app.netlify.com/teams/graphql-org/builds).

 ## How to contribute
 Check out our [contributing guide](./CONTRIBUTING.md) for detailed instructions on how to make changes to the GraphQL website 🎉